 Emory University Rollins School of Public Health

-The Rollins School of Public Health at Emory University provides direct access to hands-on research, and collaboration with the world's leading public health agencies.
+Emory University Rollins School of Public Health provides direct access to hands-on research, and collaboration with the world's leading public health agencies.
 The Emory Coordinating Center builds on Emory’s extensive history of HIV research, training and technical assistance to support organizational capacity building.
 The center uses a data-driven approach to identify geographic areas where organizational capacity building can have the greatest impact.

 University of Houston Graduate College of Social Work